Real-time analysis

 • Outputs:

-• Many output options are available including storing features to a new or existing feature layer, sending an email, sending messages to Kafka or RabbitMQ, and more.
-For additional information, see Fundamentals of analytic outputs.
+• Output options include storing features to a new or existing feature layer, sending an email, sending messages to Kafka or RabbitMQ, and more.
+For more information, refer to the fundamentals of analytic outputs.

 • The events received from a tool or feed can be sent to multiple outputs.